What is the Legacy of the 147th Infantry

 What were your

-feelings about the recent movie "The Thin Red Line"
+feelings about "The Thin Red Line"

 One must remember that James Jones wrote it in the 60s and used the